LAMP Hosting: Compare Hosting

 What alternatives are there to LAMP?

-Because of its popularity, the vast majority of web hosting companies provide LAMP hosting.
+No. Because of its popularity, the vast majority of web hosting companies provide LAMP hosting.
 Most of these companies offer multiple LAMP configurations and many of them specialize exclusively in LAMP hosting.
-Even among companies that offer different types of hosting, LAMP hosting is often cheaper than competing stacks because the components are open source.
+Even among companies that offer different types of hosting, LAMP hosting is often cheaper than competing stacks because the components are open-source.
 This is especially true when compared to WAMP/WIMP.
 Because these stacks rely on Microsoft software, licensing fees tend to raise the cost of plans based on these stacks.

 Is LAMP hosting right for you?